CIA Tibetan program: 1955–1957

-By May 1957, a rebel organization with its own fighting force was established with the clandestine support of the CIA.
-Meeting CIA officers was the first time that many Tibetans had seen a white man in person.
-The Tibetan rebels received training for the next five months in the use of modernized weapons and armaments, the art of guerilla tactics, espionage, and codes, and the operation of simple, hand-cranked radio equipment.
-The Tibetans took this training very seriously and can be quoted stating that they "lived to kill Chinese."
+By May 1957, a rebel organization with its own fighting force was established with the support of the CIA.
+This was the first time that many Tibetans had seen a white man in person.
+They subsequently received training for the next five months.
+Some of the things that they learned while training included the use of modern weaponry, guerrilla tactics, espionage, codes, and operation of hand-cranked radio transmitter/receivers.
+Tibetans took this training very seriously and can be quoted stating that they "lived to kill Chinese."
 Because they viewed Chinese as a direct threat to their religion, they viewed animal life as more sacred than the life of the Chinese communists against whom they rebelled.

-In late 1958, in a Spartan-like setting nestled 10,000 feet above sea level in the Rocky Mountains of Colorado, the CIA trained more Tibetans at a retired U.S. Army training camp at Camp Hale with a total of 259 Tibetans trained over five years in tactics representative of guerrilla warfare and sabotage operations against the Chinese occupiers.
-One of the reasons for the location of Camp Hale was its elevation at or above 10,000 feet above sea level.
-This altitude and mountainous terrain preference was thought to mimic the terrain and climate of the Himalayas, leading to better and more accurate training to the kinds of operations that these recruited Tibetans would be conducting.
+In late 1958, in a Spartan-like setting nestled 10,000 feet above sea level in the Rocky Mountains of Colorado, the CIA trained more Tibetans at Camp Hale with a total of 259 Tibetans trained over five years in tactics representative of guerrilla warfare.
+The CIA established a secret military training camp called Camp Hale, located near Leadville, Colorado, where the Tibetans were trained to sabotage operations against the Communist Chinese.
+One of the reasons for the location of Camp Hale was its elevation—10,000 feet above sea level.
+The altitude preference was thought to mimic the terrain and climate of the Himalayas.
 The camp shut down in 1966, despite the conclusion of program training occurring already in 1961.
 Units from eastern Tibet that were the most dedicated to their religion, had the most battlefield success against Communists.
-Years later, the CIA followed a similar tactic and equipped the most religiously devoted fighters in Afghanistan, who ended up being some of the most effective units.
-It could be that the CIA's most successful propaganda pointed to the secularism of Communism, or simply that followers of a religion have a motivating factor that is difficult to replicate elsewhere.
-Sadly for the case of Eastern Tibet, the stiffest resistance also meant the stiffest reprisals by the PLO.
+Years later, the CIA equipped fighters in Afghanistan who were the most effective, were also the most religiously devoted.